artlooklearn.com

 1. Sketch an oval with a bowl shape underneath

-Add leaves and stem to bottom of rose
+An artist drawing leaves and stem on the bottom of rose.

 3. Add leaves and stem to bottom of rose